RobertBonagura/CS440-Intro-to-AI/midterm.md

 Square nodes represent a turn for *Red* and triangle nodes represent a turn for *Yellow*.

 Action a<sub>k</sub> in the graph below corresponds to the action of dropping a token in column C<sub>k</sub>.
 Inside the node is the value returned by the heuristic function on that cell.
+Each node can make at most 3 actions because actions a<sub>3</sub>, a<sub>4</sub> and a<sub>5</sub> are invalid due to the fact that they each correspond to full column.

 ![](./Question1.jpg)